descender76/wg21/p0792/issue.md

 > An object of class <code>function_ref&lt;R(Args\.\.\.) _cv_ noexcept(_noex_)&gt;</code> stores a pointer to thunk _`thunk-ptr`_ and a bound entity _`bound-entity`_.
 > The bound entity has an implementation-defined type `BoundEntityType`.
 > `BoundEntityType` is trivially copyable and models `copyable`.
-> `BoundEntityType` is capable of storing a pointer to object value, a pointer to function value, or a null pointer value.
+> `BoundEntityType` is capable of storing a pointer to object value, a pointer to function value, an unused value or a null pointer value.
 > A thunk is a function of signature <code>R(BoundEntityType, Args&amp;&amp;\.\.\.) noexcept(_noex_)</code>.
 >
 > Each specialization of `function_ref` is a trivially copyable type [[basic.types]](https://eel.is/c++draft/basic.types).